 - Labels: contracts come in various legal forms.
 Label the contracts accordingly, so you know whether the contract continues with the previous terms, whether changed terms are applied after a certain time or negotiation must occur to renew.

-Specialized contract management tool
+Specialized contract reminder software

 - Always include only the right people in the process;

 - Save time and minimize paperwork.